fat-tire/resolve/README.md

       mkdir /home/resolve/tmp  # the installer needs a big temporary directory TMPDIR=/home/resolve/tmp ./Blackmagic_Fairlight_Sound_Library_Linux.run

 This should start up the installer.
-Agree to the license and choose the destination for the library.
+Agree to the license(s) and choose the destination for the library.
 The default puts it in `/home/resolve/Movies`.
 (On your host device, this will translate to `mounts/resolve-home/Movies`)

 Be sure to run DaVinci Resolve to make sure the install was a success: